Reggie James

 What's next?

 I'm thinking about shopping the booklet around to publishers.
 Expanding on it / adding additional questions to answer.
-Additionally, it has led me towards a unique set of beliefs that may or not be the foundation for a new type of research institution.
-I'm still working through this though.
+It has led me towards a unique set of beliefs that may or may not be the foundation for a new type of research institution.
+I'm still working through this.
+Most recently I gave a version of the Symposium talk at my parent's church, opening the door to a more Christian community discussion compared to a technologist centric one.

 Favorite memory from the Residency